bhk/rio/doc/rop.md

 ### Retained References...

-Should we consider inbound Call arguments part of the live set, if they reference local objects?
+Should we consider inbound Start arguments part of the live set, if they reference local objects?
 The reason we would *not* include these is that in a pure reactive system, such an inbound call could not exist except within the context of some other observation that *sends* the reference.
 So this should not happen:

-    <-- Call 2 F X            # passes X
+    <-- Start 2 F X            # passes X
-    <-- Drop/AckDrop 1        # releases X
+    <-- End/AckEnd 1           # releases X

-If we have some stateful operation in the peer domain that is holding on to one of our references, it should keep open the slot that provided it with that reference, by refraining from sending Drop or AckDrop.
+If we have some stateful operation in the peer domain that is holding on to one of our references, it should keep open the slot that provided it with that reference, by refraining from sending End or AckEnd.

 ## Typing